chrisboyd/MapChat/README.md

   1. Come up with some way to incentivize people going outside
   1. Strip down the features of My Maps to make it simpler to use
 1. Map generation: This can be a blackbox in the prototype, Google Maps integration may be needed.
-  1. Handcraft maps for major cities (New York, Tokyo, Delhi . .), or start with Ontario and do the major cities. probably not feasible
   1. Basic Custom map generation: scrape google maps or another service, take a static snapshot from the map
   1. Third party software or service: connect it to the system as a component
   1. Develop more advanced map generation